Podcasts for health writers are a great source of useful, relevant, accurate and credible information.

 Michael Stricker, US Marketing Director of SEMrush, gives some interesting advice on strategies to do SEO research without investing large amounts of time.
 Michael talks about the ‘funnel’ analogy, which is about consumer decision-making behaviour and being able to decipher where in the ‘funnel’ of the decision-making process you are writing content for.
 (For example, are you writing about a particular issue to increase web traffic to your client’s site, or are you writing content to convert web traffic into sales of a particular good or service for that client?)

-Are there any other podcasts you would recommend for health writers?
+Are there any other podcasts for health writers you love?
 Let us know!